Bergen: Grunnkretser

 The various addresses in Bergen, each belong to one of the various grunnkrets.

-International business
+International relations

-Each year Bergen sells the Christmas Tree seen in Newcastle's Haymarket as a sign of the ongoing friendship between the sister cities.
-The Nordic friendship cities of Bergen, Gothenburg, Turku and Aarhus arrange inter-Nordic camps each year by registering tenth grade school classes from each of the other cities to school camps, for a profit.
+Each year Bergen sells the Christmas tree seen in Newcastle's Haymarket as a sign of the ongoing friendship between the sister cities, which were connected by a ferry service from 1890 to 2008.
+The Nordic friendship cities of Bergen, Gothenburg, Turku and Aarhus arrange inter-Nordic camps each year by registering tenth-grade school classes from each of the other cities to school camps, for a profit.
 Bergen received a totem pole as a gift of friendship from the city of Seattle on the city's 900th anniversary in 1970.
 It is now placed in the Nordnes Park and gazes out over the sea towards the friendship city far to the west.